jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/options/resource-names.md

 Custom resource names are support for all resources.
 You can customize the resource names by updating the configuration file.

-In our example configuration file, you will find all the resource names in the `custom_replacements.names` section.
+In our example configuration file, you will find all the resource names in the `custom_replacements` > `names` block setting.

 To update them, you can simply change the value of the resource name in that section.